 The potatoes grown in Ireland at the time and eaten by the poor were almost exclusively a variety called the "Irish Lumper", it was particularly susceptible to potato blight though the other varieties grown at the time were not really any more resistant.

 The Great Famine in Ireland was the greatest disaster of 19th century Europe.
-Potato blight affected the whole of Europe but only Ireland had such a large proportion of the population dependent on it for food, Ireland also suffered from social injustices that exacerbated the effects of the famine rather than being able to reduce them.
+Potato blight affected the whole of Europe but only Ireland had such a large proportion of the population dependent on potatoes for food, Ireland also suffered from social injustices that exacerbated the effects of the famine rather than having a structure that was able to reduce them.

-The Great Famine is seen as the great watershed in Irish history leading eventually to the break up of what was the United Kingdom of Great Britain and Ireland and it an independent Irish Republic.
+The Great Famine is seen as the great watershed in Irish history leading eventually to the break up of what was the United Kingdom of Great Britain and Ireland leading to an independent Irish Republic.

 Emigration had always been an aspect of Irish life, but the famine speeded up the flow enormously.
 Emigration was not an easy way out by any means, as well as the usual worries and problems of leaving home and going to a new foreign country, there were additional difficulties of a lack of funds to pay for the trip and also a lack of money for provisions on the trip.

 The fares were around 55 shillings to Canada, and 70 to 100 shillings to the USA (20 shillings = £1).
 Travel on board the ship was either in standard class or steerage.
 Standard class included berths and the passengers could walk on the decks (small though they were).
 Steerage passengers were treated more like livestock, they were crowded together below decks, often not being allowed to use the deck.
 For the majority of emigrants, steerage was the most they could afford.